If one of your customers issues a chargeback through their bank, you have the chance to dispute it and win back the funds.

 Refunding a transaction does not automatically cancel any existing chargebacks or prevent the customer from issuing one in the future.
 You will still be debited the disputed amount for all chargebacks, so you could lose double the amount of the original transaction if you refund a transaction that is also charged back.

 If you are notified of a chargeback for a refunded transaction, we strongly encourage you to dispute it.
 We will automatically add evidence to your dispute submission if the disputed transaction was refunded via Braintree.
 If you issued the refund outside of Braintree, and the disputed transaction requires compelling evidence, you are responsible for providing evidence of the refund.
-Contact our Disputes team for assistance with the dispute.
+Contact us for assistance with the dispute.

 While you can dispute pre-arbitrations, it's been our experience that merchants rarely win these cases without the introduction of new and compelling evidence.